Kingxukai/linux/Documentation/watchdog/convert_drivers_to_kernel_api.rst

 Remove obsolete includes and defines
 ------------------------------------

-Because of the simplifications, a few defines are probably unused now.
+Because of the woke simplifications, a few defines are probably unused now.
 Remove them.
 Includes can be removed, too.
 For example::

   - #include <linux/fs.h>